jtclarkjr/supabase-go-rest/README.md

 Auth for email/password to get token (intent is to generate a token to test)

+Note: Bearer is being passed package -> supabase API for requests, so if you manually pass Bearer (API -> package) it will result in Bearer Bearer Token and fail request.

 [Supabase REST API doc](https://supabase.com/docs/guides/api)

 Alternatively use community package for other functionalities like storage and edge functions. [supabase-community/supabase-go](https://github.com/supabase-community/supabase-go)